 The AutoInc project achieves this ambitious goal by establishing a novel foundation for incremental computing in three complementary parts:

-The PL Team from JGU Mainz.
+The PL Team from KIT.

 Incremental Computing by Differential Execution.
 Prashant Kumar, André Pacak, and Sebastian Erdweg.
 European Conference on Object-Oriented Programming (ECOOP).
 2025